toughengineer/talks/C++ on Sea 2021/README.md

 # C++ On Sea 2021

-## Fun with type erasure: exploring the design space of a value wrapper
+## Fun with type erasure:<br>exploring the design space of a value wrapper

 The goal of this talk is to get you familiar and comfortable with the basic implementation ins and outs of type erasure in C++.